afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 Duration

-Present only if PresenceFlags & 0x10 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x10 > 0`, if not present copy from latest received.
 Duration in timebase

 Timebase

-Present only if PresenceFlags & 0x100 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x100 > 0`, if not present copy from latest received.
 Units used in PTS, DTS, and duration

 Sample Freq

-Present only if PresenceFlags & 0x1000 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x1000 > 0`, if not present copy from latest received.
 Sample frequency used in the original signal (before encoding)

 Num Channels

-Present only if PresenceFlags & 0x10000 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x10000 > 0`, if not present copy from latest received.
 Number of channels in the original signal (before encoding)

 Wallclock

-Present only if PresenceFlags & 0x100000 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x100000 > 0`, if not present copy from latest received.
 EPOCH time in ms when this frame started being captured